What is a Living Learning Community?

 What communities are offered here at UL Lafayette?

-The University of Louisiana at Lafayette is excited to offer a variety of living learning communities to choose from.
+The University of Louisiana at Lafayette is excited to offer a variety of living learning communities from which freshmen may choose.
 Each LLC can have specific entrance requirements.
-Please review the 2017-2018 Living Learning Community Expectations.
+Please review the 2019-2020 Living Learning Community Expectations.
 Learn more about each of the first-year living learning communities:

 If engineering is your career aspiration, then take a closer look at the Engineering LLC.
 It provides extra support and services for College of Engineering students.LEARN MORE